DivyanshiRajput/Client-Socket-Program/README.md

 	Instructions:
     1. Download the files server.py, client.py ans questions_list.py.
-    2. Run this command on your terminal after going to the directory in which python files are stored python3 server.py.
+    2. Run this command on your terminal after going to the directory in which python files are stored: python3 server.py.
     3. Open 3 more terminals and type python3 client.py and continue.